P.D. Soros Fellowship for New Americans

 JD, Yale University

-Eric Chung is an immigrant born to Chinese parents
+Eric Chung is an immigrant born to parents from Vietnam

 Fellowship awarded to support work towards a JD in Law and Policy at Yale University

-Inspired by his parents’ sacrifices to ensure a better life for their children, and by the many undeterred students and teachers in his hometown who made the most of limited resources, Eric has made it his mission to use his own education to help others access theirs.
+Eric leads the Fellowship community and its 750+ members as Chair of the Paul and Daisy Soros Fellows Association.
+A son of immigrants from Vietnam, Eric grew up in Madison Heights, a small city near Detroit, Michigan, where he witnessed firsthand the importance of educational and economic mobility.
+Inspired by his parents’ sacrifices to ensure a better life for their children, and by the many undeterred students and teachers in his hometown who made the most of limited resources, Eric has made it his mission to use his own opportunities to help others access theirs.

 Education